Philadelphia Murder & Gun Case- NOT GUILTY JUry Verdict (May 2021)

-Philadelphia Rape Case- NOT GUILTY Verdict (June 2019)
+Philadelphia Rape Case- NOT GUILTY JUry Verdict (June 2019)

 Mr. Nenner’s client faced first degree felony sexual assault charges and was accused of raping his next door neighbor.
 The neighbors had a history of problems including an earlier incident which led to the accused’s wife filing a private criminal complaint against the alleged victim and her husband.
 The trial lasted one week and the jury found Mr. Nenner’s client NOT GUILTY of all charges including rape and sexual assault.

 First Degree Murder Case – NOT GUILTY Verdict on All Charges (March 2019)

 Commonwealth v Jabir Kennedy

 Mr. Nenner’s client faced one count of first degree murder, three counts of attempted murder and various assault and gun charges.
 Mr. Nenner presented a self-defense argument, and the jury returned a NOT GUILTY verdict on all charges.
 The case was featured in a Philly.com article (https://www.philly.com/news/jabir-kennedy-self-defense-philadelphia-district-attorney-handgun-murder-homicide-court-20190328.html, March 28, 2019).